Coffee certification today – What do they mean?

 eliminating the costs of being a member of a Fair Trade company .

-The main benefit for us, as small independent coffee company , is to be able to create direct business with farmers, or cooperatives which we come to know personally and to be able to understand the type of organisation the farmer has, his usage or not of pesticides and GMO’s, the working conditions for migrant workers, their water waste management and their usage of shade-trees.
+The main benefit, as small independent coffee company, is to be able to create direct business with farmers, or cooperatives which we come to know personally and to be able to understand the type of organisation the farmer has.
+Specifically, the usage or not of pesticides and GMO’s, the working conditions for migrant workers, water waste management and usage of shade-trees.